Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Conclusions

-This is in contrast with coupled-cluster theory.
-TDA(2) is to IPs and EAs as LCCD is to ground-state energies since they both are defined as infinite ladder-diagram summations.
-Despite this similarity, TDA(2) is even more problematic than MBGF($n$) with any finite $n$, while coupled-cluster theory offers the most accurate, robust, and converging approximations for both principal and satellite roots in the form of EOM-CC \cite{stanton_eom,Stanton_ip,Nooijen_ea2,Bartlett_ip,Stanton_ip2,Kamiya_ip,Kamiya_ea,hirata_ipeomcc}.
-Like MBGF, the EOM-CC roots are not guaranteed to be real.
-In practice, however, they are almost never complex, but are systematically more accurate with increasing excitation level.
-It has been argued \cite{nooijen_gf1,nooijen_gf2,Kowalski1,Kowalski2,Kowalski3} that EOM-CC is a coupled-cluster Green's function.
+This is in sharp contrast with coupled-cluster theory.
+TDA is to IPs and EAs as LCCD is to ground-state energies since they both sum over the same infinite set of ring and ladder diagrams.
+Despite this similarity, TDA is pathological for low- and high-lying satellite roots, while coupled-cluster theory via the EOM-CC formalism offers the most accurate, robust, and converging approximations for all roots obtained directly as eigenvalues of a matrix \cite{stanton_eom,Stanton_ip,Nooijen_ea2,Bartlett_ip,Stanton_ip2,Gour2005,Kamiya_ip,Gour2006,Kamiya_ea,hirata_ipeomcc,Bartlett2012}.
+The EOM formulation of MBGF \cite{Rowe1968,simons_3rd,herman,Herman1980,Herman1980_2}, which can also be viewed as an infinite partial resummation of diagrams, is recast into a matrix diagonalization \cite{BakerPickup} and may thus be free from the convergence difficulties faced by MBGF($n$).

-The impact of the nonconvergence of MBGF is not limited to the Feynman--Dyson diagrammatic perturbation theory.
-It is hard to use higher-than-second-order self-energy and Green's function in ans\"{a}tze requiring the knowledge of all poles and residues.
-Such ans\"{a}tze include the Galitskii--Migdal identity \cite{Galitskii1958,Koltun1972,Holleboom1990}, self-consistent Green's-function methods \cite{luttingerward,BaymKadanoff1961,Baym_selfconsistent,VanNeck1991,Dickhoff_chapter7,Dickhoff2004,Dahlen2005,Phillips2014,Neuhauser2017,Tarantino2017,CoveneyTew2023}, Luttinger--Ward functional \cite{luttingerward,BaymKadanoff1961,Baym_selfconsistent,Kozik2015,Lin2018}, and some models of the ADC method \cite{schirmer1982,schirmer} that involve a sum over all poles when evaluating the static part of the self-energy.
-They fail to form a converging series of approximations toward exactness \cite{Hirata2008}.
+The nonconvergence of the Feynman--Dyson perturbation theory, which is the mathematical foundation of quantum field theory \cite{Feynman,dyson2,DysonS1949,schwinger,sakurai,dyson_physicsworld}, makes it hard to use higher-than-second-order self-energy and Green's function in the ans\"{a}tze that are predicated on the knowledge of all poles and residues.
+Such ans\"{a}tze include the Galitskii--Migdal identity \cite{Galitskii1958,Koltun1972,Holleboom1990,Ortiz_contour1995}, self-consistent Green's function methods \cite{luttingerward,BaymKadanoff1961,Baym_selfconsistent,VanNeck1991,Dickhoff_chapter7,Dickhoff2004,Dahlen2005,Barbieri2006,Barbieri2009,Phillips2014,Neuhauser2017,Tarantino2017,CoveneyTew2023}, and some models of the ADC \cite{schirmer1982,schirmer} that evaluate the static part of its self-energy by summing over all poles of a Feynman--Dyson perturbative self-energy (see Deleuze {\it et al.}\ \cite{Deleuze1995,Deleuze_sizeconsistency} for the ADC's lack of size- or charge-consistency, which may be related to the pathologies discussed here).
+Insofar as the self-consistent Green's function methods are derived from the diagrammatic Luttinger--Ward functional \cite{luttingerward,BaymKadanoff1961,Baym_selfconsistent,Kozik2015,Rossi2015,Gunnarsson2017,Lin2018}, on which the formalisms of DMFT \cite{Georges1996} are also based, these methods may be adversely affected by the ill-defined nature of the perturbative Feynman propagators at many frequencies.